-- GAG funds are restricted to providing education - Other DfE / EFA grants relate to reimbursement for specific services - Other government grants are in relation to the growth funding and local authority SEN funding received Other restricted funds are held to provide trips and other activities for students and the provision of - Capital grants are received for capital purchases and must be spent in line with the terms and conditions
+- GAG funds are restricted to providing education - Pupil premium funding is provided to improve education outcomes for disadvantaged pupils. - Catch-up premium is provided to help pupils and disadvantaged young people catch up on missed education due to COVID-19. - Other DfE / EFA grants relate to reimbursement for specific services - Other government grants are in relation to the growth funding and local authority SEN funding received - Other restricted funds are held to provide trips and other activities for students and the provision of education - Capital grants are received for capital purchases and must be spent in line with the terms and conditions of the grant.

-Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2020.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2021.